Why did you want to join Police Now?

 Over the next 100 days I’m working on a project with my Borough Commander around the rise in knife crime and serious youth violence.
 We hope to try and have an impact on reducing youth violence, through mentoring, education and some revamped engagement events.

 What’s the biggest positive impact you’ve made in your neighborhood so far?

 I’d say the biggest impact I’ve had is closing down one of the main anti-social behavior hotspots in Croydon Town Centre.
-It was a derelict ground floor car park generating a disproportionate amount of calls to Police, crime reports and environmental pollution.
+It was a derelict ground floor car park generating a disproportionate amount of calls to the police, crime reports and environmental pollution.
 I managed to work with a number of partner agencies and the leaseholder to close it down and rehome some of the homeless people living there.
 We haven’t been called back since.

 What’s your favourite part of the job?
 Why?

 My favourite part of the job is the people.
-I love walking around my neighborhood just generally talking to people – there are so many lovely, pro-Police people that stop and thank you for the job you’re doing.
+I love walking around my neighbourhood just generally talking to people – there are so many lovely, pro-police people that stop and thank you for the job you’re doing.
 People are also the best sources of information – members of the public always give me good up to date intelligence about my neighbourhood, which helps me to build a bigger picture of the area.